gayanvirajith/first-git-repo/README.md

 # first-git-repo

-This is my first git repository and my name is gayan
+This is my first git repository and my name is dilhani